Meet the small city with the big buzz

 1. The local nature is about to put on a really good show.

 Greenville's home turf is best known as the Upcountry, but the Cherokee version—the Great Blue Hills of God—is what really tips you off to the kind of terrain you'll find here: a vast expanse of river- and cascade-laced mountains.
 And while the foothills are gorgeous year-round, they turn jaw-dropping in spring, as dogwoods and azaleas get the blossom party started.

 To see for yourself, check out the three state parks around Greenville.
 Two of them—Caesars Head and Jones Gap—make up the Mountain Bridge Wilderness Area, where all the hiking is heavenly, but the trail to Raven Cliff Falls is a particular crowd pleaser (picture a creek that tumbles 420 feet down a mountain into a cove).
-The third state park, Paris Mountain, just a few minutes from downtown, is home to great camping, bird watching and boating (with kayaks, canoes and pedal boats for rent on spring weekends).
+The third state park, Paris Mountain, just a few minutes from downtown, is home to great camping, bird watching and boating (with kayaks, canoes and pedal boats for rent).

 You don't even have to venture beyond Greenville city limits for nature's spring pageant.
 In downtown's Historic West End, you'll find Falls Park on the Reedy, a 32-acre oasis of gardens and trails—and one 345-foot suspension bridge with awesome views of the park's namesake falls.
-Of course, you can also bike along the Reedy River: Pick up some wheels at any of the town's 10 B-cycle rental stations or bike rental shops, then hit the 22-mile Prisma Health Swamp Rabbit Trail—a series of abandoned rail lines turned gorgeous greenway.
+Of course, you can also bike along the Reedy River: Pick up some wheels at any of the town's 10 B-Cycle rental stations or bike rental shops, then hit the 22-mile Prisma Health Swamp Rabbit Trail—a series of abandoned rail lines turned gorgeous greenway.

 2. This is one Southern sojourn with international intrigue.